-Note: This process is automated in the QEMU Wrapper Script.
+Note: This process is automated in the QEMU wrapper script discussed in Section 24.7.3.
 The following two sections only applies to vhost cuse.
-For vhost-user, please make corresponding changes to qemuwrapper script and guest XML file.
+For vhost-user, please make corresponding changes to gemu-wrapper script and guest XML file.